Understanding Your Claims-Made Insurance PolicyMegan Radford

 OKAY, SO WHAT’S A CLAIMS-MADE POLICY?

 In order for an incident to be covered under a claims-made policy, two things must be true.
 First, you need to have insurance when the claim is made.
-Secondly, you need to have a policy in place when the incident occurred.
+Second, your prior acts date contained in your policy must be on or before the date the incident occurred.
 The insurance policy in effect when the claim is made is the one that actually responds to the claim, hence the name claims-made.
 So, say a deadline is missed in 1995.
 If the incident is reported in 1997, it’ll be covered under the 1997 policy.
 If it’s reported in 1998, it’ll be covered under the 1998 policy.

 Because there are two factors involved in determining if a claim is covered, continuity of insurance is very important for claims-made policies.
 If you had coverage when the claim was reported but NOT when the incident occurred, you will NOT be covered.
 Therefore, each year you renew your policy, it will cover you for the year ahead, as well as back to your retroactive date, or the start date of the first claims-made policy you purchased.